apache/druid/docs/querying/sql-window-functions.md

 ## Window function syntax

-In general, Druid Window functions use the following syntax:
+In general, window functions in Druid use the following syntax:

 ```sql